Skip to content

 0.5 / 1

-65. Commitment to restoration of deforestation/conversion in own operations since cut-off date?
+64. Commitment to restoration of deforestation/conversion in own operations since cut-off date?

 The company makes this commitment through the GPSNR Policy Framework.
 Partial points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that do not fully meet the SPOTT indicator criteria.
-The company commits to restoring deforested and degraded rubber landscapes, however, it is unclear if deforestation specifically committed within the company's operations will be restored.
+The company commits to work in restoring deforested and degraded rubber landscapes, however, it is unclear if deforestation specifically committed within the company's operations will be restored.

 • P